orsonteodoro/gcf2/README.md

 Entries for inclusion for the package.env are only those installed or may in the future be installed on my system.

-[1] I_WANT_LOSSLESS=1 can be added to make.conf to remove or convert flags to their lossless counterparts in packages related to games, graphics, audio.
+[1] I_WANT_LOSSLESS=1 can be added to make.conf or applied per-package to remove or convert flags to their lossless counterparts in packages related to games, graphics, audio.

 [2] If you have a package that does lazy binding (LDFLAGS=-Wl,lazy) then -fno-plt is not compatible with that package especially the x11-drivers.
 You